 The course provides a mechanism for exploring, in seminar form, a variety of topics and issues that impact major programs and individual disciplines.
 Different courses will be offered each semester depending on the availability of faculty and student interest.
-(Prerequisites: IDST101; ENGL102, plus one 200 level course in an appropriate discipline)
+(Prerequisite: Instructor consent)